PRIVACY STATEMENT: THE INFORMATION PROVIDED UPON REGISTRATION WILL BE KEPT SECURE AND CONFIDENTIAL!

 A: You could write to the coaches you are interested in and ask them to come watch your player in any remaining league play or tournament play.
 You would want to provide them with your player's name, date of birth, team, jersey number, grade in school, and name of current team and coach.
 By making known your interest, you may get one or two of the potential coaches to come see your player, enabling them to give you a better idea on contact day whether or not they can offer a role for your player with their team.
-You can also contact our Club Director at Bill@teamboca.com.
+You can also now attend "early tryouts" as permitted by FYSA.
+Please contact our Club Director at Bill@teamboca.com.

 Q: What about on or after the date when contact is allowed?

-A: Once the State Cup Final Four is completed you can call the coaches or our Director of Coaching and talk with them specifically about your son or daughter.
+A: Once the State Cup Final Four is completed, or during early tryouts, you can call the coaches or our Director of Coaching and talk with them specifically about your son or daughter.